 The benefits of implementing AI recruiting software are a huge boon to your team, providing them with immensely empowering tools.
 These products could also help your HR team save money and increase their scalability and flexibility into the future.
 A study by McKinsey & Company found that over half of those surveyed adopted AI technology in some capacity in their organization, and over half those who implemented it within their talent management saw reduced costs.
 Recruiting software helps your bottom line, your recruiting team, and your workforce quality.

 There are many ways your company can start to implement this HR technology.
 Companies often provide individual bits and pieces of these recruiting tools if you want to start small or pursue an entire suite of software.
 While looking, something to consider is your teams' specific pain points where they express the most backlog and struggle to keep up.
-Think about the software you currently use; you will want to focus on automation tools that integrate with what you have in place, such as your scheduling platform and ATS, for example.
+Think about the software you currently use; you will want to focus on automation tools that integrate with what you have in place, such as your scheduling platforms and ATS, for example.